Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 **Lets start with COI analysis!**

 ## LSD script
-This script joins F and R (R1 and R2) reads, passes only those of high quality.
+This script joins F and R (R1 and R2) reads, passing only high-quality ones.
 Next it converts fastq to fasta file, dereplicate and denoise sequences in each library seperately.
 Joins all the libraries into one table and assigns all the sequences to taxonomy.
 **This is a first step of analysis of bacterial 16S and COI data!**